faster-cpython/ideas/3.13/engine.md

 Since the vast majority of exits will not need patching, we do not want to pass the offset, so we need to store the offset in the executor.

-Since there is a fixed number of micro-ops allowed in a superblock, we have an uppper bound on the offset.
-We will-preallocate one exit object per possible offset.
+Since there is a fixed number of micro-ops allowed in a superblock (currently 512), we have an upper bound on the offset.
+We will preallocate one exit object per possible offset.

 ### Exit data